SunPower: Bad Times Are Still Ahead

 The best place to contemplate unfolding events is from the comfort of not having a stock.
 I questioned the SunPower model already in 2015 and started a recommendation to avoid the company in February of this year.
 For SunPower, bad times are still ahead, and the stock is a “sell” at current pricing or rated to “avoid” for those who would like to consider it.

-Disclosure: I am/we are long CSIQ, CGNX.
+Disclosure: I am/we are long CSIQ.

 I wrote this article myself, and it expresses my own opinions.
 I am not receiving compensation for it (other than from Seeking Alpha).
 I have no business relationship with any company whose stock is mentioned in this article.